cedadev/jasmin-workshop/exercises/ex00/README.md

  * **Email address**
     * You will have been contacted in advance of the workshop event to provide an email address.
-    * The JASMIN team will have linked your email address to a specific training account.
+    * The JASMIN team will have linked your email address to one specific training account: you will be sent the details and credentials for this account.
  * **Training account credentials**.
-These will shared with you via this email address.
 You will be sent the items in the list below, and the instructions in this exercise will cover how to set up your local machine to use them:
     * SSH Key pair
     * Passphrase for SSH Key
     * username for the training account